-Three main services are available in EGI as grid storage solutions: DPM, dCache and STORM.
+Three main data management products are available in EGI to provide access to geographically distributed data: DPM, dCache and STORM.

-The total amount of storage certified instances is 313, which correspond to a total disk capacity of about 311.7 Pb.
-In April 2014 the total disk capacity reported by GSTAT was 250 Pb, so there was an increase of 24.68%.
-Instead the total tape capacity (also called nearline storage), which is mainly provided by CERN and WLCG Tier-1 RCs amounts to 239.8 Pb.
-In April 2014 the corresponding value was 168.8 Pb, so the increment was 42.06%.
+The total amount of storage certified service end-points is 313, which corresponds to a total disk capacity of about 311.7 PB.
+In April 2014 the total disk capacity reported was 250 PB, so it increased by 24.68%.
+Instead the total tape capacity (also called nearline storage), which is mainly provided by CERN and WLCG Tier-1 RCs amounts to 239.8 PB.
+In April 2014 the corresponding value was 168.8 PB, so the increase was 42.06%.

-The distribution of disk storage resources among the EGI operations centres is shown in Figure 5, which shows that the disk capacity is concentrated across five NGIs: NGI_IT, NGI_UK, NGI_DE, NGI_IBERGRID and AsiaPacific in descending order.
-This may be explained by the fact that they are the larger NGIs, they have a WLCG Tier-1 and several WLCH Tier-2 RCs that offer a lot of resources.
+The distribution of disk storage resources among the EGI operations centres is shown in Error!
+Reference source not found., which shows that the disk capacity is concentrated across five NGIs: NGI_IT, NGI_UK, NGI_DE, NGI_IBERGRID and the Asia-Pacific region in descending order.